the effect by which one accidentally stumbles upon something fortunate; especially while looking

 See the Whales of Alaska: May

-is the time to see the humpback whales that return to the Inland Passage of Alaska.
-If
+time to see the humpback whales that return to the Inland Passage of Alaska.
+If nature viewing

 Glacier Bay is

 to herd small fish into a tight ball before feeding on them.
-Also prevalent in
+Also prevalent in the Glacier Bay

-clear waters of the Alaska coastline.
+waters of the Alaska coastline.
 Steller sea lions, Walrus, Harbor Seals and more can round off

 your whale watching trip.
-Alaska Marine Mammals include Bearded Seal, Harbor
+Alaska Marine Mammals include Bearded Seal, Harbor Seal, Northern Fur